 Steps in Medical Record Review and Analysis

+Knowing the medical record analysis process thoroughly will help the reviewer to perform it effortlessly.
 Only qualified medical record reviewers must be entitled to the medical chart reviewing process.
-They grasp all the complex information in the documents well and ensure that they are extracted and addressed.
-Various steps in the medical record review and analysis include
+They grasp all the complex information in the documents well and ensure that they are extracted and addressed in the medical records summary.
+Various steps in the medical legal medical record review and analysis include

 - Retrieving the medical records